 Steamed corn is really simple to make, but if you're like me and don't have a steamer basket made to fit within your large cooking pot, you can rig it a little by sealing around the edge of the pot where it meets the lid with aluminum foil.
 Like sealing the edge around a pie crust, cover the gap created and hold in the steam as best as you can.

 After the corn has finished, if you plan to hold it for later you can individually wrap them in aluminum foil and place them in a baking dish under a towel to help them retain heat longer.

 Cooking your corn through steaming is one of the quickest ways to cook your fresh (or frozen) corn.
 Not only that, but it's also one of the best ways to preserve the nutrients in the corn so that you don't lose them like you do when boiling.

 Plus, have you ever eaten overcooked corn?
 It's chewy and unpleasant.
 To get that out of steamed corn you'd have to cook it for a very long time, meaning that it's much harder to mess up.

-Other delicious recipes to try
+Other delicious side dish recipes to try

 - Garlic Parmesan Cheese Green Beans

 - 3 Ingredient Biscuits

 - Crispy Fried Tuna Patties